 - Recent activity: Take a look at what your buyer has recently shared and where.

-2) Buyer’s Twitter Account
+2) The Buyer’s Twitter Account

 If your prospect has a Twitter account, you should spend a few minutes on their page to get a sense of what they’re interested in.
 Read a handful of the articles they’ve recently retweeted, or look into an issue they posted about.
 Click back through their feed to spot any major trends in their interests.

-3) Company’s Twitter Account
+3) The Company’s Twitter Account

 What kind of content and messaging has the company been promoting?
 Understanding how the company is presenting itself to its customers can help you better understand how to present yourself to your buyer.

-4) Company’s Press and Media Releases Page
+4) The Company’s Press and Media Releases Page

 Scroll through the recent press releases and see if anything major has been announced such as leadership changes, product releases, financial statements, events, or customer wins.

-5) Competitor Press and Media Releases Pages
+5) Their Competitor's Press and Media Releases Pages

 If a competitor has made a significant announcement within the past few months, that will color the way your buyer looks at your offering -- either as a competitive advantage, or an unnecessary expense in the face of more pressing priorities.
 Figure your footing out before you pick up the phone.

-6) Financial Statements
+6) The Company's Financial Statements

 If your buyer works for a public company, it might be a good idea to check out its most recent financial reports on the SEC’s website.
 This will give you an idea of how the company is performing, as well as the problems it’s facing (check out “risk factors” sections).